Festus Okotie-Eboh

-Chief Festus Okotie-Eboh (18 July 1912 – 15 January 1966) was a Nigerian politician and Minister of Finance during the administration of Sir Abubakar Tafawa Balewa.
-Okotie-Eboh was born to an Itsekiri Chief, Prince Okotie Eboh in Warri Division, a town along the Benin River in Niger Delta.
-Before his change of name, he was Chief Festus Samuel Edah.
-He was a National Treasurer of the Nigerian First Republic party, NCNC, he was also a leader of the Federal Parliamentary Party of NCNC, replacing K.O.
+Chief Festus Okotie-Eboh (18 July 1912 – 15 January 1966) was a Nigerian politician who was the finance minister of Nigeria from 1957 to 1966 during the administration of Sir Abubakar Tafawa Balewa.

+Okotie-Eboh was born to an Itsekiri Chief, Prince Okotie Eboh in Warri, a town along the Benin River in Niger Delta.
+He was a National Treasurer of the Nigerian First Republic party, NCNC.
+He was also a leader of the Federal Parliamentary Party of NCNC, replacing K.O.
 Mbadiwe.

 Early life and business career

-Okotie Eboh was born Festus Samuel Edah in Benin River, old Warri division.
+Okotie Eboh was born Festus Samuel Edah in Benin River, Old Warri division.
 From 1932 to 1936, he attended Sapele Baptist School.
 Upon graduation, he clerked briefly in the Local District Office before returning to his alma mater as a teacher.
 In 1937, he gained employment at Bata Shoe Company as an accounting clerk.

 While working as a clerk, he was also studying bookkeeping and accounting.
 In 1944, Bata transferred him to Lagos as a Chief Clerk and West Coast Accountant.
 He was in Lagos for a year before returning to Sapele to become Deputy Manager of the Sapele branch.
 In 1947, he was sent to Prague, Czechoslovakia for further training where he obtained a diploma in business administration and chiropody.
 He left Bata Shoe to establish a timber and rubber business.
 He was involved in a rubber exporting business trading under the company name of Afro-Nigerian Export and Import Company.
 The firm exported ribbed smoked sheet rubber to Europe and North America.
 In 1958, he opened a rubber-creping factory and later in 1963, he started Omimi Rubber and Canvas Shoe factory.
-He also started a few ventures with two foreign partners: Dizengoff and Coutinho Caro, the partners promoted Mid-West Cement Co, a cement clinker plant in Koko and Unameji Cabinet Works.
+He also started a few ventures with two foreign partners: Dizengoff and Coutinho Caro.
+The partners promoted Mid-West Cement Co, a cement clinker plant in Koko and Unameji Cabinet Works.